 Verve Marketing Group began creating all sites in HTTPS last year.
 All other sites we maintain are being changed to HTTPS.

 If you are not a current client and wish advice on this issue, please give us a call.
 There are a number of levels of security to choose from in HTTPS.
 In most cases, the lowest level is sufficient.
 Correct configuration is also necessary so “not secure” doesn’t show on your site even though you have purchased SSL on your host.

-If you wish to learn more or to have Verve Marketing change your current site to comply with the new standards, please contact us.
+If you wish to learn more about Verve Marketing Group website services or to have us change your current site to comply with the new standards, please contact us.